-A risk factor is anything that affects your chance of getting a disease such as cancer.
+A risk factor is anything that raises your chances of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking, can be changed.
 Others, like a person’s age or family history, can’t be changed.

 Scientists have found several risk factors that make a person more likely to get stomach cancer.
 Some of these can be controlled, but others cannot.

 Stomach cancer is more common in men than in women.

 Stomach cancer can occur in younger people, but the risk goes up as a person gets older.
 Most people diagnosed with stomach cancer are in their 60s, 70s, or 80s.

 In the United States, stomach cancer is more common in Hispanic Americans, African Americans, Native Americans, Asian Americans, and Pacific Islanders than it is in non-Hispanic White people.

 Worldwide, stomach cancer is more common in East Asia, Eastern Europe, and South and Central America.
 This disease is less common in Africa and North America.